mbergq/v2-notes-app/README.md

 # Goals

-This is a webapp that enables you to view and add notes.
+This is a webapp that enables you to add notes with an assigned category.
+It allows you to also view and delete notes.

 # Built with